slab/quill/docs/docs/modules/clipboard.md

 ### dangerouslyPasteHTML

-Inserts content represented by HTML snippet into editor at a given index.
+Inserts content represented by HTML snippet into editor at a given index, and sets the window focus to the Quill editor at that index.
 The snippet is interpreted by Clipboard [matchers](#addMatcher), which may not produce the exactly input HTML.
 If no insertion index is provided, the entire editor contents will be overwritten.
 The [source](/docs/api/#events) may be `"user"`, `"api"`, or `"silent"`.

 Improper handling of HTML can lead to [cross site scripting (XSS)](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) and failure to sanitize properly is both notoriously error-prone and a leading cause of web vulnerabilities.
 This method follows React's example and is aptly named to ensure the developer has taken the necessary precautions.